martindmtrv/elevator-project/README.txt

 	- Helped preparing the final report by compiling the diagrams

 	Erdem Yanikomeroglu 101080085
+	- Modified Test.txt to test edge cases of system
+	- Stress tested various aspects of the system such as large quantities of faults and requests
+	- Added troubleshooting section to Readme

 	Alex Cameron 101114698
 	- Created GUI to represent the elevator system visually using the swing framework.